williamthorsen/git-recon/README.md

 ## 🤝 Contributing

-We welcome contributions to GitRecon!
+We welcome contributions to Git Recon!
 To get started, please read our [contribution guidelines](CONTRIBUTING.md).

 ## 🙏 Acknowledgments